February 6, 2019

 68-1013 - Aid to blind, aged, and disabled; public assistance.

 This list includes the majority of bankruptcy exemptions available in Nebraska.
-However, it may not include all exemptions, and states often create exceptions to specific exemptions.
-In addition, Nebraska may have changed the amounts since this list was last updated in June of 2011.
-Consider cross-checking this list with www.legalconsumer.com, which updates the state exemption amounts regularly, or check with your local bankruptcy court.
+However, doesn’t include all exemptions.
+Also, states often create qualification requirements for specific exemptions, and Nebraska might have changed the amounts since this list was last updated.
+Check the Nebraska Revised Statutes or with a local bankruptcy lawyer.